 Observing postural balance during daily activities

 Postural balance is another biggie.
-I like to watch how babies move during playtime.
+Watch how babies move during playtime.
 Are they sitting upright without slumping?
 Do they seem stable when they reach for toys?
 These little moments can tell you a lot about their muscle strength and balance.

-Some tools, like an instrumented play gym, can even measure postural control.
-While you might not have access to these, simple observations work just as well.
+Some tools, like an instrumented play gym, can measure postural control—but simple observations work just as well.
 If your baby can sit up straight and stay balanced, they’re likely ready for the stroller.

 Consulting a pediatrician for personalized advice